dashio-connect/python-dashio/README.md

 ![Tests](https://github.com/dashio-connect/python-dashio/actions/workflows/tests.yml/badge.svg)

 [**python-dashio**](http://dashio.io) - Create beautiful mobile dashboards for your python project.
 It is a quick effortless way to connect your python code to your phone, tablet or iPad using the free [**Dash**](https://apps.apple.com/us/app/dash-iot/id1574116689) app.
 It allows easy setup of controls such as Dials, Text Boxes, Charts, Graphs, Notifications..., from your IoT device.
-You can define the look and layout of the controls on your phone from your IoT device.
+You can define the look and layout of the controls on your phone from your python code.
 There are three methods to connect to your phone; Bluetooth Low Energy (BLE), TCP, and MQTT via the dash.dashio.io server.

 ## Getting Started